Rudolph Koenig: Career

-Example of tuning fork by John Walker showing note (E) and frequency in hertz (659).
+Example of a tuning fork by John Walker showing note (E) and frequency in hertz (659).

-The business employed about three workers, however Koenig made almost all of his own instruments.
-Koenig was a meticulous worker and personally checked and tuned every instrument that was produced.
-He was well known in his time to make near perfect instrumentation of high quality.
+The business employed about three workers; nevertheless, Koenig crafted nearly all of his own instruments.
+He personally checked and tuned every instrument that was produced.
+He was well known in his time for making instrumentation of high quality.

 Although Koenig's lab and workshop were in a quiet place, this did not stop scientists and many other people such as Dayton C. Miller from coming to visit.

 Harmonic Motion

 Koenig did not stop at just making instruments however.
 He would go on to study the graphic method for harmonic motion to which he devoted much time.
 He even further expanded to compound harmonic motion for both parallel and rectangular vibrations.
 These studies helped him to present his apparatus in London in 1862 at an international exhibition.
 This marked the beginning of using the graphic method for other purposes besides just in laboratories.